MicrosoftDocs/powerquery-docs/powerquery-docs/add-conditional-column.md

 >[!Note]
 > At the end of each clause you'll have a contextual button (shown as three dots) that will allow you to delete, move up, and move down your clauses.

-The result of that operation will give you the result that you were looking.
+The result of that operation will give you the result that you're looking for.

 ![Final conditional column](images/me-add-conditional-column-sample-table-final.png)